Psychology Schools and Program Guide

-Majoring in psychology is a popular choice at schools across the country because it produces well-rounded graduates who understand human behavior and who are able to think critically and communicate effectively.
-Because becoming a practicing psychologist requires additional schooling and licensure, many psychology majors find work after graduation in fields not directly related to their degree.
+Majoring in psychology is a popular choice at schools across the country because of students’ curiosity about human behavior and their interest in improving mental health.6 Psychology programs produce well-rounded graduates who understand human thought and behavior, think critically, and communicate effectively.
+Because becoming a clinical psychologist requires additional schooling and licensure, many psychology majors find work after graduation in fields not directly related to their degree.
 While studying psychology as an undergraduate, students should concentrate on taking classes that will improve their marketability post-graduation.
-By choosing a complementary minor or an emphasis outside of psychology, students can distinguish themselves in business, healthcare, or whatever career most interests them.
+Most schools offer resources such as student advisors and career centers to help you choose the courses that will best fit your career path.
+In addition, by choosing a complementary minor or an emphasis outside of psychology, students can distinguish themselves in business, healthcare, or whatever career most interests them.

-Before graduation, psychology majors can improve their chances of finding employment by identifying careers that utilize strong writing skills, analytical thinking, small group work, and interpersonal communication.
-Psychology graduates are typically successful working in industries in which understanding what motivates people is critical.
+Undergraduate psychology majors can improve their chances of finding employment by identifying careers that utilize strong writing skills, analytical thinking, small group work, and interpersonal communication.
+Psychology graduates find meaningful work in industries where understanding what motivates people is critical.

 Graduate Psychology Programs

 Some undergraduates apply for graduate programs immediately following their bachelor’s degree.
 Others go back to school mid-career in order to advance their position or their pay.
 Many psychology students pursue master’s degrees in psychology to qualify for careers in specialized areas of the field.
 An aspiring coach, for example, may seek a master’s in sport psychology to increase earning potential.
 Someone who aspires to become a sheriff or police chief may pursue a master’s in criminal psychology.
 A person entering the field of product design will likely seek a master’s in human factors to become qualified for those jobs.